Mozy Urges Businesses to Take Responsibility for Data Protection

 Across all industries, risky behavior surrounding sensitive data protection is common, the survey found, and when data is lost, it is rarely recovered.
 In the last year, nearly 50 percent of all businesses surveyed reported that an employee’s hard drive had crashed, and in 72 percent of the cases data was not fully recovered.

-Mozy by EMC is the world's most trusted provider of cloud backup and access, with more than six million customers, including 100,000 business customers and more than 90 petabytes of information stored at its multiple data centers around the globe.
-Mozy, wholly owned by EMC Corporation since 2007, is included in the EMC Backup Recovery Systems division's solution portfolio.
+Mozy by EMC is the world's most trusted provider of cloud backup and access, with more than 6 million customers, including more than 100,000 businesses, backing up 90 petabytes of information to its multiple data centers around the globe.
+Wholly owned by EMC Corporation since 2007, Mozy is an essential component in the EMC backup and recovery solutions portfolio.
 More information can be found at mozy.com.